sergiokopplin/indigo/_posts/2018-10-24-you-dont-have-to-write-integration-tests-part-1.md

 > An integration test ensures your service uses code from another repository to produce expected results.

-When testing your own code, you have the freedom to write your code that it is easily testable.
+When testing your own code, you have the freedom to write code that is easily testable.
 E.g., instead of writing a function like

     func NewPersonFromFile(path string) (Person, error)